mattjaybe/SillyTavern-Pathweaver/README.md

 ## 🆕 What's New

+### ***ver 1.4.0***
+- New setting available: Endless Surprises.
+A new surprise is silently queued the moment the previous one fires.
+Can be enabled or disabled.

 ### ***ver 1.3.0***
 - Added a new Surprise Me button.
 Surprise Me secretly injects an AI-generated suggestion into the chat context a set number of messages before it fires.
 Pick a style, and Pathweaver will quietly arm a hidden prompt.
 When the countdown hits, the suggestion appears naturally — like the story took an unexpected turn on its own.